-You are an employee if you are engaged under a contract of service.
-If you have this type of contract, you are protected by the full range of employment legislation.
+You are an employee if you are hired under a contract of service.
+If you have this type of contract, you are protected by employment legislation.

 The national minimum wage for an adult employee is €11.30 per hour since 1 January 2023.
 Lower minimum hourly rates may apply if you are younger.
 For example, a person aged under 20 may get paid less than the national minimum wage.
 You can read more in Minimum rates of pay.